mklauber/tw5-plugins-template/README.md

 * Enable builds for your forked repository.

 * Generate a github token, ala https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/ to allows travis-ci to upload to your github pages.
+You'll need to have repo scope on this token.

 * Go to settings for your travis-ci job and add an environment variable with the name `GITHUB_TOKEN` and the set the value to the github token string from the previous step.